helm/helm/docs/usage_docs/getting-started-guide.md

 2. Then, run `make build`.
 This will install all the binaries you need in `bin/` in the root of the directory.

-3. To start playing with helm, run `./bin/helm`
+3. To see a list of helm commands, run `./bin/helm`

 4. `helm dm install` to install the server side component.